 The workmanship on the girth has also been a really strong positive.
 Beautiful leather and with the removable liners it’s easy to switch between leather or fleece, or even white fleece to black fleece if that’s your thing!

-The StretchTec girths are currently available in dressage sizes, however the AP/Jump style is anticipated to be ready for shipping from the factory in USA during June 2020.
-Western cinches are also available in the standard Shoulder Relief design.
+The StretchTec girths are available in dressage sizes and AP/Jump, however the AP/Jump only currently comes in Brown.
+Both Dressage and AP/Jump as well as Western cinches are also available in the standard Shoulder Relief design without the StretchTec sternum section.

 I have not yet trialled any of their other products, however again, they appear to be very well thought out and have very positive reviews wherever I search.

 I am hoping to have an initial delivery during the month of June, so if there are any products you would like to place a pre-order for, including specific sizing or style requests, please get in touch.
-Pricing will be as close to an exact conversion of the US prices as possible taking into account shipping as required.
-These prices will be confirmed when the initial order is completed.
+Pricing has been calculated to be as close to an exact conversion of the US prices as possible taking into account the addition of GST in imported items.

-For the first 10 customers I will throw in a free consultation to ensure the girth is doing exactly what it’s designed to do for your individual horse and we aren’t fitting something inappropriately.
-I truly believe this girth has the capacity to make many horses much more comfortable and that is my ultimate goal in stocking them.
+For the first 10 customers within my usual travel areas, I will throw in a free ridden assessment to ensure the girth is doing exactly what it’s designed to do for your individual horse and we aren’t fitting something unnecessarily .